mahendrabairagi/visual/develop_road_surface_damage_detection_model.md

 ### Step 2.
 Uploading dataset to AWS

-Create an AWS S3 bucket to store the dataset, Then copy folders train, validation, train_annotation, and validation_annoatation to the S3.
-Here is [guide](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) to help you create S3 bucket.
+First you will need to create an AWS S3 bucket to store the dataset, Then copy folders train, validation, train_annotation, and validation_annoatation to the S3.

 To create an S3 Bucket, navigate to the S3 storage services and select "Create Bucket".
-Enter the bucket name, our name for the first model that worked was "deeplens-roaddamagedetection".
+Enter the bucket name,e.g. "deeplens-roaddamagedetection".
 Be sure to select the region that is the same as the IAM role you are using, and where your notebook instance will be running.

+Here is [guide](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) to help you create S3 bucket.

-We first need to create a the folder "roaddamagedetection".
+We first need to create a folder "roaddamagedetection" to store the dataset folders

 If you downloaded the dataset tar file from my link above then untar or unzip the file.
-You will see four folders rain, validation, train_annoation, and validation_annotation.
+You will see four folders train, validation, train_annoation, and validation_annotation.
 Uploade thse folders inside "roaddamagedetection" folder.

 If you created the dataset mannually then upload your train, validation, train_annoation, and validation_annotation folders under "roaddamagedetection" folder.
 We now have all the data for our custom model uploaded into an S3 Bucket.